 When we think about the phrase "That they may all be one," we see that our history reflects just that, we are identified by our sense of unity.
 Five seemingly different groups of followers of Christ put their differences aside and came together.
 They united as one group, but their legacies live on in the UCC of today.

 The UCC inherited its polity from the Congregational churches; Christ is the head of the church, and for that reason, every individual church in our denomination is autonomous and free to make their own decisions.
 The UCC inherited its theology from the Christian Church; we continue to believe that Christ is the head of the church, that the Bible is a guide for the church and society, and that there is an ongoing need to continue searching for Christian unity.
 The UCC inherited its sense of Mission from the Evangelical Church; we continue to support missions across the world that help improve the lives of others.
 The UCC inherited its sense for advocacy and social justice work from the Afro-Christian convention; the UCC continues to fight for issues of racial equality and justice.
 And, finally, the UCC inherited its deepest sense of history from the Reformed Church.

-Because all the different movements within the UCC come from the Reformation, our shared history comes from the thoughts and ideas from the Reformation movement.
+Because all of the different movements within the UCC come from the Reformation, our shared history comes from the thoughts and ideas from the Reformation movement.
 The history of the United Church of Christ is grounded in the belief "that they may all be one."

 When we look at the more recent history of the UCC, we see that God is Still Speaking to the UCC.
-The UCC is a church of firsts, but the UCC has also historically been a church that is not afraid to break the Protestant mold by continuing to listen to the voice of God within and among us and show the world that "we are Christians by our love."
+The UCC is a church of firsts, but the UCC has also historically been a church that is not afraid to break the Protestant mold by continuing to listen to the voice of God within and among us.
 God was speaking to the General Synod in Atlanta in 2005 when the UCC became the first mainline Protestant denominations to recognize marriage equality.
 God was speaking to the pastors of the UCC when they responded to the frontlines of the Ferguson Uprising.
 God was speaking to the General Synod in 2021 when the UCC called for the abolition of conversion therapy and declared racism to be a public health issue.
 And, God was speaking to the General Synod in 2023 when it continued its efforts to make amends for the damage that was done to the Native People of Hawaii by its missionaries and for neglecting to acknowledge the historic contributions of the Afro-Christian Convention.
-We are a united and uniting church which is led by our shared love of God and our love for one another.